SE Asia Stocks mostly up on hopes over euro zone debt plans

 Most Southeast Asian stock markets gained on Monday in thin trade led by commodity-related shares as optimism over the latest plan to solve the euro zone's debt crisis and positive U.S. job data lifted sentiment.

-Thailand .SETI and Singapore .FTSTI rose 1.5 percent and 1.1 percent respectively, Indonesia .JKSE ended 0.7 percent firmer, and the Philippines .PSI added 0.8 percent to a three-week high.
+Thailand and Singapore rose 1.5 percent and 1.1 percent respectively, Indonesia ended 0.7 percent firmer, and the Philippines added 0.8 percent to a three-week high.

 But the markets saw trading volume slump to 40-80 percent of their respective 30-day average, with thin foreign outflows.